 Every year I advise dozens of clients on how to manage their trusts, but as the end of our working relationship approaches I worry how they will fare during the next, equally important step in their estate planning- funding the trust.

 What you safeguard in your trust can depend on what you want to use the trust for and whether your legal relationship status is single, married, or blended.
-I recommend that my clients identify which assets they wish to protect from the categories below.
+I recommend that my clients identify which assets they wish to protect using the categories below.

 While a list like this may seem intimidating, the actual process of funding your trust should not take much of your time if you have a good roadmap.
 Nobody should have to go through the estate planning process alone, so collect advice from financial specialists.
 Plus, you should only have to transfer your assets once.
 (Though the required course of action may vary depending on the category of assets you wish to protect!)
 Once you have completed the process, your assets will be secured for your family.